voltrevo/one-to-one-screen-annotations-sample-apps/README.md

 ![logo](./tokbox-logo.png)

-# OpenTok Screensharing with Annotations Accelerator Pack<br/>Version 1.0.0
+# OpenTok Screensharing with Annotations Accelerator Pack<br/>Version 2.0.0

 The OpenTok Screensharing with Annotations Accelerator Pack provides functionality you can add to your OpenTok applications that enables users to share their screens between mobile or browser-based devices.

 With the OpenTok Screensharing with Annotations sample app, you can:

 - Initiate and manage interoperable screensharing with annotation features between two users, regardless of the devices they are using.
+Both users can annotate the same shared screen.
 - Customize the UI features and layout.

 You can create mobile apps for Android and iOS, or embed the interactive session between users into any website.